SepehrNamdar/DDDEU22_Let-Me-Be-Free/README.md

 Room : A place where the Interview will take place

 Human Resource : A member of HR department who will be in charged to organize the Interview

+Skill : A technical technology that is mastered by a Candidate and/or a Consultant and figure out on their Profile